xpepermint/smtp-client/README.md

 | hostname | String | No | machine's hostname | Sender's FQDN.
 | timeout | Integer | No | 0 | A time in milliseconds after the operation automatically rejects (`0` disables the timeout).

+**SMTPClient.prototype.getAuthMechanisms()**:Array;

+> Returns a list of supported authentication mechanisms.
+The value is retrieved from the SMTP server extensions when the `ehlo` command is executed.

 **SMTPClient.prototype.getDataSizeLimit()**:Integer;

-> Returns the email size limit in bytes.
+> Returns email size limit in bytes.
 The value is retrieved from the SMTP server extensions when the `ehlo` command is executed.

 **SMTPClient.prototype.greet({hostname, timeout})**:Promise;